AI Crawler Comparison 2026: GPTBot, ClaudeBot, Perplexity, Google, Grok & More

-Five major AI platforms, five different crawlers — and each works a little differently.
-This guide compares GPTBot, ClaudeBot, PerplexityBot, Google-Extended and Grok directly: what does each crawler read, how often does it crawl, how do you control it and what does it mean for your AI visibility?
+Eight major AI platforms, eight different crawlers – and each works differently.
+This guide compares GPTBot, ClaudeBot, PerplexityBot, Google-Extended, xAI-Bot (Grok), Amazonbot, Applebot-Extended and Bytespider: what each crawler reads, how often it crawls, how to control it and what it means for your AI visibility.

 Overview: All AI crawlers at a glance

 Every major AI platform operates its own web crawlers to collect content for training, knowledge updates or real-time search.
-These crawlers are indistinguishable from normal users — they only identify themselves via their user agent string and respect robots.txt.
+These crawlers identify themselves via their user agent string and respect robots.txt – but beyond that, they differ significantly in crawl frequency, purpose, transparency and what they actually do with your content.

-Core principle for all crawlers: They all respect robots.txt, read only HTML source without JavaScript rendering and prefer technically clean, fast websites.
-The differences lie in crawl frequency, purpose and the degree of transparency each provider offers.
+Core principle for all crawlers: They all respect robots.txt, read only the HTML source without JavaScript rendering (with partial exceptions) and prefer technically clean, fast websites.
+The differences lie in crawl frequency, purpose, whether they link back to your site and the degree of transparency each provider offers.

 GPTBot – ChatGPT (OpenAI)